Medicines - Be Safe, Be Confident Seminar

 - Right route etc.

-- Swallowing difficulties - which medications can be crushed?
+- Swallowing difficulties – the medications that can be crushed

 - Pregnancy and breastfeeding – special considerations